 Much like everything else surrounding the world of vinyl records, shopping for records online is more nuanced than you might think.
-From authentic secondhand records to new releases, the various online hubs each specialize in a different subset of record collection.
-And then, of course, in addition to the large buy-and-sell marketplaces, there are brick-and-mortar record shops throughout the country also selling online.
-Whichever you’re after, here are the best places for collectors to buy vinyl records online.
+From authentic secondhand records to new releases, the various online retailers each specialize in a different subset of record collection.
+And, of course, in addition to the large buy-and-sell marketplaces, there are also brick-and-mortar record shops across the country selling online.
+Whether you’re looking to buy directly from an independently owned record shop’s webstore, or you’re looking for one specific album on a larger vinyl hub, we’ve rounded up all the best places to buy vinyl records online.

 Touted as the largest independent music store in the world, Amoeba Music is a Hollywood staple for music lovers.
 If you can’t make it into their brick-and-mortar location, not to worry, they offer free shipping across the U.S. Be sure to browse their Amoeba Exclusive Colored Vinyl section, which features limited-edition records available only at Amoeba.
 At any given moment, Amoeba has a collection of more than 4,500 CDs and vinyl records available for sale, many of which are 45s, 78s, and LPs.